Tutorial on Creating Solar System Targets in APT

 - Defining a Level 1 minor body

 To learn how to download APT and start a JWST proposal, see Moving Target APT Instructions.
-After this tutorial you may want to read Tutorial: Creating Solar System Observations in APT and Tutorial on Visualizing Dithers of a Solar System Observation in APT.
+After this tutorial you may want to read Tutorial on Creating Solar System Targets in APT and Tutorial on Visualizing Dithers of a Solar System Observation in APT.

 The following examples are by no means exhaustive.
 If you have questions please contact the help desk.